johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-06-23-web-workers-comlink-vite-tanstack-query/index.md

 ## A use case for Web Workers

 Web Workers are a great way to offload work from the main thread.
 This can be particularly useful if you have a long running task that you don't want to block the UI thread.
 In my case, I was working on a feature that required a lot of computation.
-I wanted to keep the UI responsive whilst the computation was happening.
+I wanted to keep the UI responsive whilst the numbers got crunched.

 Imagine the following function in our `calculations.ts` file: